Nakasendo Trail Japan Self-Guided Trek

 • Operating with a ‘leave no trace’ ethos – take only memories, leave only footprints

-• To help eliminate our single use plastic footprint in India, we provide a free Water-to-Go bottle to all trekkers on departure
+• To help eliminate our single use plastic footprint in Japan, we provide a free Water-to-Go bottle to all trekkers on departure

 • Adventurous Ewe will make a financial contribution to the environmental charity, Cool Earth, as part of our business partnership.